Wang 144-T Scientific Calculator

 version of the 700-series, providing a better price/performance ratio

-than the 100-series machines, essentially ending the usefulness of the
+than the 100-series machines, essentially ending the viability of the

 100-series.
 The 100-series did contribute some positive value to Wang,

 as it was the "proof of concept" for memory registers that allowed all